hujhax/austin-improv-wiki/Performers/Ammon Taylor.md

 **Ammon Taylor** is an improv musician.

 ## Summary
-Pianist Ammon Taylor is best known as the current accompanist for [[Troupes/Girls Girls Girls|Girls Girls Girls]], but also accompanies many ongoing shows at [[The Hideout Theatre]].
+Pianist Ammon Taylor is best known as the current accompanist for [[Troupes/Girls Girls Girls|Girls Girls Girls]], but also accompanies many ongoing shows at [[Theatres/The Hideout Theatre|The Hideout Theatre]].

 ## Troupes
 * [[Troupes/Girls Girls Girls|Girls Girls Girls]] (accompanist)